mkim52-bit/Chrome-Extension-for-commute/README.md

 * Go to Manage Extensions and turn on developer mode
 * "Load unpack" the file
 * Rightclick the extension for options to set your address
-* Highlight an address and rightclick to search and view on extension
+* Highlight an address and rightclick for search then view directions on extension